 3.1.
-In a nuclear power programme, the safety related responsibilities of the < operating organization include:
+In a nuclear power programme, the safety related responsibilities of the operating organization include:

-- Specifying the safety requirements for the plant design in accordance with national laws and regulations and appropriate international standards, and verifying that these requirements are met. - Ensuring the quality of structures, systems and components of the plant. - Ensuring that a knowledgeable workforce is acquired and maintained at all times, including the plant operators and other plant staff. - -Ensuring the safe operation of the plant by implementing an adequate organizational structure, and allocating responsibilities and delegating authority within the organization to achieve proper management and to minimize and address interface issues, including interfaces between safety, security, maintenance and operations, etc. - Establishing safety policies and implementing management programmes for safe operation and verifying their effectiveness. - Establishing and implementing a policy for personnel qualification, as well as programmes for staff continual training-and retraining. - Establishing and implementing an appropriate policy on an individual's suitability for duty, and addressing the adequacy of the physical and mental fitness of all employees, contractors and visitors, as applicable. - Establishing liaison with the regulatory body public authorities and other public authorities the regulatory body for the purposes of considering, understanding and ensuring compliance with regulatory requirements. - Establishing liaison with organizations for design, construction, commissioning and manufacturing and other organizations involved in the nuclear power programme, to ensure the proper understanding and transfer of information and experience. - Providing resources, services and facilities to plant management and adequately supervising safety related work performed by contractors. - Providing adequate information for the purposes of liaison and public relations. - Ensuring the collection, evaluation, implementation and dissemination of operating experience. - Ensuring that the decision making process gives adequate consideration to the selection of priorities and the organization of activities. - 3.2.
-Principle 1 of the IAEA's Fundamental Safety Principles [1] on 'responsibility for safety' states that "the prime responsibility for safety organization that has to meet the fundamental safety objective "To protect people and the environment from harmful effects of ionizing radiation", by taking the following measures addressed in para 2.1 of Ref.[1]:
+- Specifying the safety requirements for the plant design in accordance with national laws and regulations and appropriate international standards, and verifying that these requirements are met. - Ensuring the quality of structures, systems and components of the plant. - Ensuring that a knowledgeable workforce is acquired and maintained at all times, including the plant operators and other plant staff. - Ensuring the safe operation of the plant by implementing an adequate organizational structure, and allocating responsibilities and delegating authority within the organization to achieve proper management and to minimize and address interface issues, including interfaces between safety, security, maintenance and operations, etc.Establishing safety policies and implementing management programmes for safe operation and verifying their effectiveness. - Establishing and implementing a policy for personnel qualification, as well as programmes for staff continual training. - Establishing and implementing an appropriate policy on an individual's suitability for duty, and addressing the adequacy of the physical and mental fitness of all employees, contractors and visitors, as applicable. - Establishing liaison with the regulatory body and other public authorities for the purposes of considering, understanding and ensuring compliance with regulatory requirements. - Establishing liaison with organizations for design, construction, commissioning and manufacturing and other organizations involved in the nuclear power programme, to ensure the proper understanding and transfer of information and experience. - Providing resources, services and facilities to plant management and adequately supervising safety related work performed by contractors. - Providing adequate information for the purposes of liaison and public relations. - Ensuring the collection, evaluation, implementation and dissemination of operating experience.

+- Ensuring that the decision making process gives adequate consideration to the selection of priorities and the organization of activities.

-- "(a) To control the radiation exposure of people and the release of radioactive material to the environment; - (b) To restrict the likelihood of events that might lead to a loss of control over a nuclear reactor core, nuclear chain reaction, radioactive source or any other source of radiation; - (c) To mitigate the consequences of such events if they were to occur."
+- 3.2.
+Principle 1 of the IAEA's Fundamental Safety Principles [1] on 'responsibility for safety' states that "the prime responsibility for safety must rest with the person or organization responsible for facilities and activities that give rise to radiation risks".
+It is therefore the operating organization that has to meet the fundamental safety objective "To protect people and the environment from harmful effects of ionizing radiation", by taking the following measures addressed in para 2.1 of Ref.[1]: - "(a) To control the radiation exposure of people and the release of radioactive material to the environment; - (b) To restrict the likelihood of events that might lead to a loss of control over a nuclear reactor core, nuclear chain reaction, radioactive source or any other source of radiation; - (c) To mitigate the consequences of such events if they were to occur."